Controlling Manipulative Vocabulary: 7 Eye-Opening Insights to Protect Your Mind and Emotions

 1. Acknowledge the Controlling Manipulative Language

 Realizing that you are not at fault for what your partner has said is the first and most crucial step.
 To keep things under control, they are manipulating the situation.
-Once you accept this, you may begin to separate yourself from the emotional impact of their language on you.
+Once you accept this, you may begin to separate yourself from the emotional impact of their language.
 Remember that you are entitled to respect and that your thoughts and feelings are legitimate.

 2. Set Clear Boundaries